-- This test contains 90 questions in three actions.
+- This test contains 90 questions in three sections.
 There are 25 questions in Section I, 25 questions in Section II and 40 questions in Section III.
 You have two and half hours to complete the test.
-In distributing the time over the three sections, please bear in mind that you need to demonstrate your competence in all three sections. - Directions for answering the questions are given before each group of questions.
+In distributing the time over the three sections, please bear in mind that you need to demonstrate your competence in all three sections. - 2.
+Directions for answering the questions are given before each group of questions.
 Read these directions carefully and answer the questions by darkening the appropriate circles on the Answer Sheet.
-Each question as only one correct answer. - All Questions arry four marks each.
+Each question has only one correct answer. - 3.
+All Questions carry four marks each.
 Each wrong answer will attract a penalty of one mark. - 4.
-Do your rough work only on the Test Booklet and Not on the Answer Sheet. - Follow the intructions of the invigilator.
-Candidates found violating the instructions will be disgual fied.
+Do your rough work only on the Test Booklet and Not on the Answer Sheet. - 5.
+Follow the instructions of the invigilator.
+Candidates found violating the instructions will be disqualified.

-After the Test.
+After the Test:

-- t the end of the test, remain seated.
+- 1. At the end of the test, remain seated.
 The invigilator will collect the Answer Sheet from your seat.
 Do not leave the hall until the invigilator announces "You may leave now".
-The invigilator will make the announcement only after collecting the Answer Sheets from all the candidates in the room. - You may retain this Test Booklet with you.
+The invigilator will make the announcement only after collecting the Answer Sheets from all the candidates in the room. - 2.
+You may retain this Test Booklet with you.